Technigo/project-mongo-api/README.md

 All titles:
 https://project-mongo-api-4jvehtmy3a-lz.a.run.app/titles

-Search for a specific type, e.g. https://project-mongo-api-4jvehtmy3a-lz.a.run.app/titles?type=TV
+Search for a specific type, e.g: https://project-mongo-api-4jvehtmy3a-lz.a.run.app/titles?type=TV

-Search for a title with a specific _id, e.g. https://project-mongo-api-4jvehtmy3a-lz.a.run.app/titles/id/646286b6d5a20f9364b4a8f1
+Search for a title with a specific _id, e.g: https://project-mongo-api-4jvehtmy3a-lz.a.run.app/titles/id/646286b6d5a20f9364b4a8f1